PaddlePaddle/docs/docs/guides/01_paddle2.0_introduction/basic_concept/amp_en.md

 ```

     Tensor(shape=[1], dtype=float32, place=CUDAPlace(0), stop_gradient=False,
-           [1.25127280])
+           [1.25853443])

     AMP time:
-    total time = 1.006 sec
+    total time = 1.034 sec

 ## 5. Conclusion

-As can be seen from the above example, using the automatic mixed precision training, the total time is about 1.222s, while the ordinary training method takes 2.943s, and the training speed is increased by about 2.4 times.
+As can be seen from the above example, using the automatic mixed precision training, in O1 mode the total time is about 1.299s, in O2 mode the total time is about 0.888s, while the ordinary training method takes 2.935s, and the training speed is increased by about 2.4 times in O1 mode and 2.4 times in O2 mode.
 For more examples of using mixed precision training, please refer to paddlepaddle's models: [paddlepaddle/models](https://github.com/PaddlePaddle/models).